 5.0L TI-VCT V8

-The last engine has 395 horsepower and 400 pound-feet of torque, as well as the same 10-speed transmission as many of the other engines.
-It has the second-highest towing capacity at 11,500 pounds.
+The engine option has 395 horsepower and 400 pound-feet of torque, as well as the same 10-speed transmission as many of the other engines.
+It has the second-highest payload capacity at 11,500 pounds.

 So, if you wish to tow a boat with your truck, you should first know the engine that your Ford F-150 pickup truck has to know how much weight you will be able to tow.
 These capacities will give you lots of boat options, but you should also figure in the weight of the trailer, as well as any passengers and other items you will be carrying along, like life vests and fishing gear.